rosemondepower/heartworm_genome/02_code/batch4/scratch/admixr.md

 admixtools_pops.txt

 # URSI outgroup
 # set the outgroup
 OUTGROUP=URSI

 # loop throguh the populations to generate the pop file as input to admixtools
-for i in URSI REPENS AUS ASIA EUR CENAM USA; do
+for i in URSI AUS ASIA EUR CENAM USA; do
      for j in  URSI AUS ASIA EUR CENAM USA; do if [[ "$i" == "$j" ]] || [[ "$i" == "$OUTGROUP" ]] || [[ "$j" == "$OUTGROUP" ]]; then
                :